jnozzi/cocoadev.com/markdown/DesignDoublyXORLinkedList.md

  int modExp = a % b; // ?

 Multiplication/division will work for this purpose in the theoretical, mathematical sense (they are reversible mathematical operations), but they won't work in the real world unless you use a 64-bit integer with 32-bit pointers (or more generally, if you use twice as much storage for the result as you use for a pointer), which completely defeats the purpose of this crazy fun anyway.
-When using standard int or float types, it is not always true that     a / b * b == a or that     a * b / b == a. -- General/PrimeOperator
+When using standard int or float types, it is not always true that     a / b * b == a or that     a * b / b == a. -- PrimeOperator